-Kazuto had to admit to feeling little remorse over this hated man's death, but at the same time, a brief thought had flashed through his brain:
+Kazuto had to admit to feeling little remorse over this hated man's death, but at the same time, a brief thought had flashed through his mind:

 What a shame.
 That man was brilliant.

-Incidentally, at around the same time, the VRMMORPG industry collapsed, or to be more precise, it never took off to begin with since no one had the knowledge or skills to make a game anything like Sword Art Online.
+Incidentally, the VRMMORPG industry collapsed at around the same time, or to be more precise, it never took off to begin with.
+No one had the knowledge or skills to make a game anything like Sword Art Online.

 Moreover, the public outcry against the SAO incident was enormous.
-In fact, it was so huge it affected the video game industry in general.
-An uncertainty of death hung over the entire industry like a cloud and as a result, many companies went out of business.
+In fact, the memory of death hung over the video game industry as a whole.
+As a result, many companies went out of business.
 By the time Kazuto had regained consciousness, the slump had recovered somewhat as it became clear that the SAO incident was the doing of a single madman.
-Even so, it was no longer quite a prolific industry to work in and for Kazuto, who had always fancied himself working in that area when he was older, the future cast a pale and uncertain light.
+Even so, it was no longer quite a prolific industry to work in.
+For Kazuto, who had always fancied himself working in that area when he was older, the future cast a pale and uncertain light.

 Eight months after the end of SAO, a woman came knocking on his door, introducing herself as Koujirou Rinko.
-She had travelled all the way from the Miyagi prefecture to Saitama, just to visit the Kirigaya residence.
-At first, Kazuto assumed she was after his parents, but she stopped him when she touched his arm and said, "I knew Kayaba Akihiko."
+She had travelled all the way from the Miyagi prefecture to Saitama just to visit the Kirigaya residence.
+At first, Kazuto assumed she was after his parents, but then she touched his arm and said, "I knew Kayaba Akihiko."

 After that, he had to listen to her.